fare-patches/gerbil-wiki/The-Standard-Library-Build-Tool.md

 Note that the template requires a `gerbil.pkg` file in the same directory and that it doesn't allow you to specify a `bindir`.
 Binaries are placed in `$GERBIL_PATH/bin` which defaults to `~/.gerbil/bin`.

+Also note that by having a `gerbil.pkg` at the root of your source hierarchy, you don't have to specify the package in the source code with `package:` declarations.